lanl-future-campaign/c2-sdc22/README.md

 git clone https://github.com/lanl-future-campaign/c2-vpic-sample-dataset.git
 ```

 To convert the data into the right format and insert it into zfs, we first build the converter program available at https://github.com/lanl-future-campaign/c2-parquet-writer.
-We then do the following:
+We then run the following:

 ```bash
 sudo c2-parquet-writer/build/writer -j 8 /tmp/c2-vpic-sample-dataset/particles /mypool